fullcalendar/fullcalendar-docs/_docs-v3/event-data/event-object.md

 rendering
 </th>
 <td>
-Allows alternate rendering of the event, like <a href='Background-Events'>background events</a>.
+Allows alternate rendering of the event, like <a href='background-events'>background events</a>.

 Can be empty, <code>"background"</code>, or <code>"inverse-background"</code>
 </td>